spirosbond/DepressionGame/README.md

-### This is not a Game: [The Depression Game](https://depressionga.me)
+### This is not a Game: [The Depression Game](http://depressionga.me)

 ## What is this?
 The purpose of this software is to destroy itself!
-To be more specific, every time the core executable of the software is executed, one of it's byte get's corrupted.
-Repeat it enough times and eventually a core portion is damaged that doesn't allow to execute anymore, causing it to crash in many different ways and with various effects.
+To be more specific, every time the core executable of the software is executed, one of its bytes get's corrupted.
+Repeat it enough times and eventually a core portion is damaged that doesn't allow it to execute anymore, causing it to crash in many different ways and with various effects.

 This is a project I built mainly for fun, but I decided to use to raise awareness for a good cause.
 It is licensed under the MIT License, so everything is free to use, reproduce or adapt in any way.